kashmir54/kashmir54.github.io/_flipper/index.md

 What implies this vulnerability?
 Mainly, that we can impersonate the keyboard or the mouse and send [HID codes](https://gist.github.com/MightyPork/6da26e382a7ad91b5496ee55fdc73db2), aka, keystrokes or mouse movements.
 Known products affected by this vulnerability can be found in the [JackIt repo](https://github.com/insecurityofthings/jackit).
 You can check them out and play around with them.

 I have developed some PCBs to connect this module.
 I added some decoupling capacitors for stable power delivery and noise reduction on the signal.
-If you are in Spain and interested in this PCB (obviously with the components needed to plug-and-play), you can [contact me](mailto:kashmir_54@hotmail.com).
 Here you have some photos of the PCBs in action:

 <div display="grid" align="center">